 Transferring Units To The University

-Do Credit/No Credit grades transfer?
-The 4-year institution will sometimes accept Credit/No Credit grades.
+- Do Pass/No Pass and Credit/No Credit grades transfer?titution will sometimes accept Credit/No Credit or Pass/No Pass grades.
 However, required courses for the general education or major should not be taken in this manner.
 Check with a counselor for more information.